Snegoman/EXOS-ports-congestion-counters/README.md

 # EXOS-ports-congestion-counters
-This is the py script created for run it on EXOS platforms to check port congestion rate.
+This is the py script to be used on EXOS platforms to check port congestion rate.